School, Library and Residential Programs

 Students will also learn:

-- the basic hula steps
+- the basic ha'a hula steps

 - how to "talk story" (storytelling) through descriptive hand and arm gestures and rhythmic movements of your feet and hips.